Aspirational Research: A Key Component of Your Strategic Planning Process

 TCG worked with the Crawfordsville Masonic Temple Foundation on a strategic plan to help them cast a vision for their historic building and event center.
 TCG identified organizations based on community population demographics, financial asset sizes, and potential opportunities for the Crawfordsville Masonic Temple Foundation to pursue.
 We sought to understand the history and development of the building, the event center rental details, and general financial income and expenses.

-After we research the aspirational organizations, we then summarize our findings and learnings in the “Organizational Analysis and Needs Assessment Summary Report” we prepare before each strategic planning retreat.
-During the planning retreat we discuss the aspirational research, and the planning committee reflects on the research to determine how it can help inform the future of their organization.
+After we research the aspirational organizations, we summarize our findings and learnings in the “Organizational Analysis and Needs Assessment Summary Report” we prepare before each strategic planning retreat.
+During the planning retreat, we discuss the aspirational research, and the planning committee reflects on the research to determine how it can help inform the future of their organization.

 Learn more about our strategic planning solutions here.
-If you have some questions or are ready to discuss a project, you can talk with a team member here
+If you have questions or are ready to discuss a project, you can talk with a team member here

 Related Articles